muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/engagement/Engagement_Content.rst

   The total number of students who submitted an answer for at least one problem (for a specified set of problem types).

-* Report: **TBD**
+* Report: **Content Engagement Breakdown**

-.. the downloadable report will have ? a title and some columns for counts
+  The weekly breakdown of student engagement with course content is available for review or download.

-  You can download the %% report in comma-separated value format: click **Download CSV**.
+  You can download the Content Engagement Breakdown report in comma-separated value format: click **Download CSV**.

 See the :ref:`Reference` chapter for a detailed description of each value.